Discussion Guide – The Way- Blind and Deaf, Spiritual Diabetes by Dan Hollingsworth

-If we want to understand the history of the church and the Gospel, Acts is our book.
+If we want to understand the history of the church, Acts is our book.
 This study will continue to give us a picture of how the early church handled its beginnings, struggles and subsequent growth in a culture not unlike our own—somewhat hostile but open to spiritual things.
 We need this.

 Feel free to use more or less of these questions.
 They are here to move us from knowledge to obedience as God’s Spirit speaks to our hearts.
 Share what God is doing in your heart as a result and have others you trust hold you to account for the life-change God is working in you.

 Spiritual diabetes: the silent killer that hardens your heart, blinds you and makes you deaf, leaving you insensitive and disqualified.
 The book of Acts concludes with Paul presenting the truth to those who thought they were “of the Word.”
 Their reaction betrayed a hard heart, blind eyes and deaf ears to the truth.
 Dan Hollingsworth